home about me projects data resources tools publications presentations teaching

 A data-based approach to competition in word-formation

-I lead a team researching competition in word-formation processes and means employed to express the meanings of diminutiveness and gender marking in seven European languages.
+I researched competition in word-formation processes and means employed to express the meanings of diminutiveness and gender marking in seven European languages.

 START Research Programme, CUNI